ovh/docs/pages/web/hosting/diagnostic_hack_website_closed/guide.en-ca.md

 There is no universal procedure to follow, as each case is different.
 You can, however, use your hosting’s logs to more easily locate infected file(s) that will require action.

 ### Step 3: Reactivate your Web Hosting plan

 In order to reactivate your Web Hosting plan, you have to make changes to your storage space.
 To do so, you must change the permissions (or rights) for "705" of the root (considered to be the "/") of your storage space.

 > [!primary]
 >
-> If the message you have received from OVH explicitly states that you do not have the option of reactivating your hosting yourself, follow the instructions in this guide.
+> If the message you have received from OVHcloud explicitly states that you do not have the option of reactivating your hosting yourself, follow the instructions in this guide.
 >

 If you are able to reactivate your Web Hosting plan yourself, please have ready the information needed to connect to your storage space (i.e. FTP server, FTP user and password).

-To retrieve them, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and click `Hosting Plans`{.action} in the services bar on the left-hand side.
+To retrieve them, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and click `Hosting Plans`{.action} in the services bar on the left-hand side.
 Select the name of the hosting plan concerned, and click on the `FTP - SSH`{.action} tab.
 On this page, you can [change the password of the FTP user](../modify-ftp-user-password/){.external}, if necessary.

 ![hostingdeactivation](images/hosting-deactivation-step3.png){.thumbnail}